-With cooler weather and many kids back in school, it’s only normal for bacteria, viruses and parasites to make their way from the classroom to the house.
-Even with regular handwashing, mask wearing and social distancing, every parent knows some illnesses still spread like wildfire.
+With kids back in school, it’s only normal for bacteria, viruses and parasites to make their way from the classroom to the house.
+Even with regular handwashing or mask wearing, every parent knows some illnesses still spread.

-“It’s not unusual in the fall and winter for us to see a spike in contagious illnesses,” said Gina Montion, MD, a pediatrician with Banner Health Center in Phoenix, AZ.
-“The common ones we typically see each year are common colds or croup from many different viruses, seasonal flu, the stomach flu, and this year, we are in the midst of our second spike of COVID-19 infections affecting a large amount of people.”
+“It’s not unusual in the fall and winter for us to see a spike in contagious illnesses,” said Gina Montion, MD, a pediatrician with Banner Children's.
+“The common ones we typically see each year are common colds or croup from many different viruses, seasonal flu, the stomach flu”.

 At times, we all wish we could keep our kids in a protective bubble, but how do you protect your child during this especially germy season?
 And even more, how do you keep the contagion from spreading in your home?